-- Calcific aortic stenosis has become the most frequent type of VHD in Europe. - Progressive degeneration of AS shares a number of similarities with atherosclerosis. - Patients with AS who are unsuitable candidates for surgery may be treated with ACEI if they are experiencing HF.
+- Calcific aortic stenosis has become the most frequent type of VHD in Europe. - The progression of degenerative of AS share a number of similarity with atherosclerosis. - Patients with AS who are unsuitable candidates for surgery may be treated with ACEI if they are experiencing HF.